PedroACFerreira/BonsaiBehavior/README.md

 This project is licensed under the terms of the MIT license.
 If used for obtaining data to be published, please cite as:

-Ferreira, P (2019) Custom Bonsai-Rx worklfow for rodent behavior semi-automated analysis. https://github.com/PedroACFerreira/BonsaiBehavior
+Ferreira, P.A.
+(2019) Custom Bonsai-Rx worklfow for semi-automated analysis of rodent motor behavior. https://github.com/PedroACFerreira/BonsaiBehavior

 ----------------------------------------------------------------------------------------------------------------------